spookyahell/buddyload/README.md

 - At least one premium account to make any sense out of this
 - aria2c (for the downloading)

-Example data structure in `buddyload.json`:
+Data structure in `buddyload.json` (with uptobox & 1fichier as example accounts):

     {
       "port": "$PORTNUMBER",